bradfordjns/MSTR-SAML/Readme.txt

 The zipped folder contains two files:

-1. MicroStrategySAML_GUI_no_window.exe	-	command window will be hidden
+1. MicroStrategySAML_GUI_win.exe	-	command window will be hidden

-2. MicroStrategySAML_GUI_with_window.exe	-	command window will be shown
+2. MicroStrategySAML_GUI_linux	-	command window will be shown